vikashkrs/UT-Austin/README.md

 - Online: Does the customer use internet banking facilities?
 - Credit card: Does the customer use a credit card issued by the bank?

+Project 3 : Term Deposit Subscription Prediction
+Goal:
+Using the data collected from existing customers, build a model that will help the marketing team identify potential customers who are relatively more likely to subscribe term deposit and thus increase their hit ratio.

+-	Performed Exploratory Data Analysis (EDA) to help an anonymized marketing company identify potential customers who are more likely to subscribe to term deposit.
+-	Implemented different combinations of hyperparameters across simple linear models, decision trees, random forests, and gradient-boosted models.